rahuljoshua77/Automation-Canva-Registration-Account-Selenium/README.md

 Are you human?
 Why do you always want to automation everything? even Canva Registration you do with automation test?

-Ahhh, i see, u dont have anytime to do that, so here we go!
+Ahhh, i see, u dont have any time to do that, so here we go!

 Automation Canva Registration Account using Selenium!